On arithmetical properties and arithmetical characterizations of finite groups: Characterization by isomorphism type of Gruenberg--Kegel graph

 \section{Characterization by isomorphism type of Gruenberg--Kegel graph}

-A group $G$ is {\it recognizable by the isomorphism type of its Gruenberg--Kegel graph} if for each group $H$, $\Gamma(G)$ and $\Gamma(H)$ are isomorphic as abstract graphs if and only if $H \cong G$.
+A group $G$ is {\it recognizable by the isomorphism type of its Gruenberg--Kegel graph} if for each group $H$, $\Gamma(G)$ and $\Gamma(H)$ are isomorphic as abstract graphs (i.\,e., as unlabelled graphs) if and only if $H \cong G$.
 The following problem naturally arises.